‘Attack On Titan’ Season 2: Here’s Why The First Two Episodes Of ‘AOT’ Sequel Has Many Anime Fans Grumbling

 — AoT Wiki (@AoTWiki) April 7, 2017

 Interestingly, fans have been grumbling that even though the anime is doing justice to the manga, the prolonged wait wasn’t addressed adequately.
-It appears many who watched Episode 1 and 2 of Attack On Titan strongly felt that the creators should have offered a proper recap of the previous season instead of a painfully short one minute summary.
-It is quite evident from the first two episodes that the creators simply assumed that fans never forgot how Season 1 of Attack On Titan ended and picked up from where they left off three years ago.
+It appears many who watched episode 1 and 2 of Attack On Titan, strongly felt that the creators should have offered proper recap of the previous season instead of a painfully short one minute summary.
+It is quite evident from the first two episodes that the creators simply assumed that fans never forgot how Season 1 of Attack On Titan ended, and picked up from where they left off three years ago.

 Season 1 of AOT ended with a pretty big cliffhanger about the Titans hidden in the wall.
 In the sequel, Pastor Nick warns the members of the Elite Survey Corps to prevent sunlight from hitting the Titan partially visible from within a giant crack in the wall.
 Unfortunately, before the explanation about the cryptic warning, which also mentions something about the hardening ability of the beasts, a multitude of Titans jointly break through the Wall Rose.